 During fire season’s peak, firefighter camps will also be different.
 The camps will be much smaller than usual and will contain more showers and laundry facilities, providing greater access to means of sanitizing.

 This year more than ever, reliable fire suppression system & procedures are a necessity.
-SPIDER provides wildland fire suppression training, equipment, and consultation.
+SPIEDR provides wildland fire suppression training, equipment, and consultation, along with crucial resources on wildfire smoke safety to help protect communities during fire season.